The Best and Creamiest Loaded Baked Potato Soup

 • Slowly add chicken broth a little at a time, stirring constantly until thickened and bubbly.
 Next, gradually add milk.
 Bring to a boil, then add potatoes, sour cream, and 1 cup cheese.

 • Reduce heat and stir gently until cheese melts.
-Add bacon (or reserve for topping) or leave out for a vegetarian soup.
+Taste and season with the salt and pepper, then add the bacon (or reserve it for topping).

 • Garnish with more cheese and chives or green onions, if desired.